-- the rights, entitlements and welfare of juveniles to whom the provisions of PACE code C and any other code of practice apply. - The outcome of the investigation, where delegated to a member of staff or other third party, will be reported to the Sub-Warden or Warden.
+- 7. If considered necessary, the School may ask the Parents to make arrangements for legal representation for the pupil entirely at the Parents' expense or the school may make those arrangements directly.
+Regardless of delays caused by a police or other external agency investigation, the School will provide appropriate pastoral and other support for all pupils (including the victim and / or the perpetrator(s)) affected by the allegations under investigation while they remain on the school roll. - 8.
+Where the pupil is the subject of a police investigation, the DSL will liaise with the Warden to inform them of issues relating to the police investigations and the statutory requirements for children to have an appropriate adult.
+The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE code C and any other code of practice apply. - 9.
+The outcome of the investigation, where delegated to a member of staff or other third party, will be reported to the Sub-Warden or Warden.
 If following investigation, the pupil's behaviour is found to be, on the balance of probabilities, in breach of the school rules, a sanction will be imposed.

-Appendix 4 Permanent Exclusion Procedure
+Appendix 4 - Permanent Exclusion Procedure

-Where the findings of the investigation into an allegation, complaint or rumour of a serious breach of discipline appear to support the allegation, complaint or rumour to a sufficient extent and of sufficient seriousness that the Sub-Warden has recommended permanent exclusion, a permanent exclusion hearing will take place.
+1. Where the findings of the investigation into an allegation, complaint or rumour of a serious breach of discipline appear to support the allegation, complaint or rumour to a sufficient extent and of sufficient seriousness that the Sub-Warden has recommended permanent exclusion, a permanent exclusion hearing will take place.

-2 Attendance
+2. Attendance

-- 2.1 The pupil and their Parents will be invited to attend the permanent exclusion hearing with the Warden .
-Where the complaint concerns the behaviour of the Parents, the pupil will not generally be entitled to attend the meeting and this procedure applies to the Parents only. - 2.2 The person who undertook the investigation will be in attendance to explain the circumstances of the complaint, their investigation and findings and an additional member of staff will be present to minute the meeting. - 2.3 If the Parents or the pupil have any special needs or disability which call for additional facilities or adjustments (e.g. parking or the provision of documents in large print or other accessible format) those requirements should be made known to the Warden as soon as reasonably practicable so that appropriate arrangements can be made. - 2.4 If a Parent is unable to attend because of, for example, travel and working commitments, the School will make reasonable alternative arrangements to ensure the Parent can be involved, remotely if necessary, with the permanent exclusion hearing
+- 2.1.
+The pupil and their Parents will be invited to attend the permanent exclusion hearing with the Warden.
+Where the complaint concerns the behaviour of the Parents, the pupil will not generally be entitled to attend the meeting and this procedure applies to the Parents only. - 2.2.
+The person who undertook the investigation will be in attendance to explain the circumstances of the complaint, their investigation and findings and an additional member of staff will be present to minute the meeting. - 2.3.
+If the Parents or the pupil have any special needs or disability which call for additional facilities or adjustments (e.g. parking or the provision of documents in large print or other accessible format) those requirements should be made known to the Warden as soon as reasonably practicable so that appropriate arrangements can be made. - 2.4.
+If a Parent is unable to attend because of, for example, travel and working commitments, the School will make reasonable alternative arrangements to ensure the Parent can be involved, remotely if necessary, with the permanent exclusion hearing. - 2.5.
+If the Parents do not respond to the School's invitation to join the permanent exclusion hearing with the Warden or the Parents do not attend the permanent exclusion hearing, without a reasonable explanation and following reasonable attempts to find a convenient date and time, then the permanent exclusion hearing will take place as scheduled and without the Parents, and if applicable the pupil, in attendance.
+In such circumstance, the Warden will consider the information described in section 3 below before communicating his decision to the parents in writing.
+If the decision is permanently to exclude the pupil, the Parents may appeal that decision in accordance with section 5 below.

-3 Meeting
+3. Meeting

-- 3.1 Documents3 available at the permanent exclusion meeting with the Warden may include: - 3.1.1 a statement setting out the allegations regarding the pupil or, where applicable, the Parents; - 3.1.2 relevant documents including: - (a) the investigation report; - (b) the pupil's conduct record; - (c) the relevant School policies and procedures. - 3.2 The pupil and their Parents will have an opportunity to make representations on: - 3.2.1 the investigator's findings; - 3.2.2 whether they constitute serious misconduct on balance of probabilities;
+- 3.1.
+Documents3 available at the permanent exclusion meeting with the Warden may include: - 3.1.1.a statement setting out the allegations regarding the pupil or, where applicable, the Parents; - 3.1.2. relevant documents including: